 In 2015, to supply all the energy needed for groundwater extraction would have required 63 acres or a 51 MW solar array.
-Note: Current installed capacity in California is ~ 4,000 MW.
+Note: Current installed capacity in California is approximately 4,000 MW.
 The current cost of installed rooftop solar systems greater than 10 kW is $4.37 / watt [8].Thus, such a system would cost approximately $102 million.
 This does not include the cost of replacing existing diesel pumps with electric DC pumps.

 Current groundwater is pumped by diesel and electrically powered pumps and a switch to solar generation would provide energy savings.
-Assuming current groundwater pumps are split 50/50 between diesel and electrically powered, this correspond to an annual energy cost of 7 million for electricity and 6 million for diesel for a total of 13 million in 2015.
+Assuming current groundwater pumps are split 50/50 between diesel and electrically powered, this correspond to an annual energy cost of $7 million for electricity and $6 million for diesel for a total of $13 million in 2015.

 In 2014, Merced County grossed $4.5 billion in agricultural commodities.
 The panel area required to meet the annual groundwater requirements would take up 0.01% of the MGWB surface area.
-This would cause a net loss of 225 million, assuming a 0.01% loss in agricultural commodity production simply due to land use change to solar PV energy generation.
+This would cause a net loss of $225 million, assuming a 0.01% loss in agricultural commodity production simply due to land use change to solar PV energy generation.